A UNIQUE BLOOD TEST FOR CANCER

 - for clinicians (greater speed and accuracy of diagnosis); and

-- for health service providers (substantial cost savings).
+- for health service providers (substantial cost savings, accessing social groups at risk of late presentation).

 WHAT IS THE TEST?